jnoynaert/PressureDrop.jl/README.md

 For bulk calculations, note that as always with Julia, the best performance will be achieved by wrapping any calculations in a function, e.g. a `main()` block, to enable proper type inference by the compiler.

-Plotting functions are loaded separately by `import`ing or `using` the integrated `PressurePlots` module, to allow avoiding the startup overhead of the `Gadfly` plotting dependency.
+Plotting functions are lazily loaded to avoid the overhead of the `Gadfly` plotting dependency.